Close Icon

 4.The Ferry Inn

-The Ferry inn has been a family favourite in Salcombe dating right back from 1739 when it was first built.
-It’s the perfect place to meet, sit and eat with friends and family.
-Enjoy watching the yachts go by on the famous waterside terrace, or watch the ferry cross to East Portlmouth from their newly refurbished upstairs bar.
+The Ferry Inn has been a family favourite since it was first built in 1739.
+In fact, many argue it is the very best pub in Salcombe!
+Whatever your sentiments, it is no doubt a great place to meet, sit, and eat with friends and family.
+Enjoy watching the yachts go by on the famous waterside terrace, or watch the ferry cross to East Portlemouth from their upstairs bar.

-With a selection of hearty meals from their locally sourced menu, soak up the atmosphere, delight in the views and enjoy that ‘holiday feeling’ at one of Salcombe’s best pubs.
+With a selection of hearty meals from their locally sourced menu, soak up the atmosphere, admire the views and enjoy that ‘holiday feeling’ at one of Salcombe’s best pubs.

 There are plenty of other kinds of eateries in South Devon aside from these wonderful pubs in Salcombe.
-Take a look at our choice of best pub food in South Devon for more inspiration.
+Take a look at our blog revealing the best pub food in South Devon for more inspiration.

 If you are planning a holiday to this chic, beautiful coastal town, we have a fantastic selection of holiday homes in Salcombe and self-catering cottages to suit every requirement.
 Looking for a complex to hire multiple properties for a group getaway, within walking distance to Salcombe’s pubs and restaurants?
 View our collection of Combehaven apartments.